sebthom/oval/README.md

 Besides field/property validation OVal implements Programming by Contract features by utilizing AspectJ based aspects.
 This for example allows runtime validation of method arguments.

+## Documentation

+The documentation is available at http://oval.sourceforge.net/userguide.html

 ## <a name="license"></a>License